spanesso/swift-app-traslator/README.md

 - **Structured logging via OSLog** — traceable end-to-end pipeline with prefixes like `[ASR-PARTIAL]`, `[BUFFER-FLUSH]`, `[COMMIT]`, `[TRANSLATE-START/DONE]`.
 - **No singletons, no global state** — the entire dependency graph is composed in a single `DependencyContainer`.

-## Screenshots / Demo

-> _Add a GIF or a PNG here once you record one._
->
-> Suggested capture: record a 30-second clip of a native English speaker while both panes fill in, then convert to GIF with `ffmpeg`.

 ## Architecture

 The project implements **Clean Architecture** in three layers with **MVVM** in the presentation layer.
 The composition root is a single `DependencyContainer`; there are no singletons or global state.